lgrcia/prose/docs/source/tutorials/modular-reduction/modular-reduction.rst

    :align: center
    :height: 250

-Although this is a simple example, this pipeline could be easily extended with :ref:`many other blocks <note-pipeline-methods>`, e.g. to perform image calibration and extract the photometry of the moving object.
+Although this is a simple example, this pipeline could be easily extended with :ref:`many other blocks <blocks>`, e.g. to perform image calibration and extract the photometry of the moving object.